-- Unpack the new system board. - Install the system board. - Hold the system board by its front edge and the memory module socket ejectors. - Carefully lower the system board into the chassis with the DIMM-socket side of the board tilted down slightly to allow room for the board to clear the chassis wall slides.
+- 1 Unpack the new system board. - 2 Install the system board. - a Hold the system board by its front edge and the system board handles.
+See Figure 3-28. - b Carefully lower the system board into the chassis with the DIMM-socket side of the board tilted down slightly to allow room for the board to clear the chassis wall slides.
 Ensure that the I/O connectors on the back edge of the board fit underneath the ledge on the inside of the chassis back panel.